whad-team/whad-client/doc/source/ble/index.rst

 Scan available devices
 ~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`whad.domain.ble.connector.scanner.Scanner` class to instanciate
+Use the :class:`whad.ble.connector.scanner.Scanner` class to instanciate
 a BLE device scanner and detect all the available devices.

 .. code-block:: python

     from whad import UartDevice
-    from whad.domain.ble import Scanner
+    from whad.ble import Scanner

     scanner = Scanner(UartDevice('/dev/ttyUSB0'))
     scanner.start()